tannyque/munro_api/README.md

 # MUNRO API

-A simple JSON-based API for getting information on Munros from around Scotland.
+A simple JSON-based API for getting information about Munros from around Scotland.

-Routes available:
+**Current Routes available:**

-View ALL.
+ - View All Munros.
-View by Name.
+ - View by Munros by Name.

 Hosted at https://munroapi.herokuapp.com/